 My preference is for an inflatable dinghy.
 It is softest on your boat’s topsides when you come alongside a little too fast.
 Plus, it will not thump the hull under the transom unless you are unlucky enough to hit the oarlocks against the hull.

 Most manufacturers list the allowable engine power for their dinghies.
 It is advisable not to exceed this power.
 Also keep in mind you will have to lift the motor off the transom when storing the dinghy.
 Do not buy an engine you cannot, standing in the dinghy, lift onto its transom storage pad.
 This simple operation has turned perfectly usable outboards into anchors.

 Lifting slings and Oarlock Locations

-If you plan to lift your dinghy onboard when cruising, lifting slings are a far more secure method of handling it than is trying to put a harness under the dinghy.
+When you buy a new dinghy, if you plan to lift your dinghy onboard when cruising, lifting slings are a far more secure method of handling it than is trying to put a harness under the dinghy.
 The eye bolts for the lifting slings should be installed at strong points by a reputable dealer.
 You should be able to lift the dinghy on a single eye bolt, giving you a factor of safety should one eye bolt or sling break.